-60,880 shares of Common Stock held by a trust for the benefit of Brian J. Lipke and 30,000 shares of Common Stock held by a trust for the benefit of Meredith A. Lipke, as to each of which Eric R. Lipke serves as one of five trustees and shares voting and investment power and as to which he disclaims beneficial ownership and (iii) 9,615 shares of Common Stock held by trusts for the benefit of the children of Brian J. Lipke, as to which Eric R. Lipke serves as one of three trustees and shares voting and investment power and as to which he disclaims beneficial ownership.
+(iii) 5.005 shares of Common Stock held by a trust for the benefit of the disclaims beneficial ownership, (iii) 12.905 shares of Common Stock held by a trust for the benefit of the children of Burit at 12.005 shares of Common Stock held by a trust for the benefit of the children of Burit at 12.005 shares of Common Stock held by a trust for the benefit of the children of Burit at 12.005 shares of Common Stock held by trust for the benefit of the children of Burit at 12.005 shares of Common Stock held by trust for the benefit of the children of Eric R. Lipke, as to which Curtis W. Lipke serves as one of three trustees and shares voting and investment power and as to which he disclaims beneficial ownership, (iii) 12.905 shares of Common Stock kindle by trust for the benefit of the children of Eric R. Lipke, as to which Curtis W. Lipke serves as one of three trustees and shares voting and investment power and as to which he disclaims beneficial ownership.